The Ultimate Guide to Iconic Oyster Festivals Around the World

 From the cold waters of Ireland to the sun-soaked coasts of Australia and the refined oyster farms of Japan, the world celebrates oysters in spectacular fashion.
 So if you're looking to plan your next delicious adventure, why not time it with an oyster festival?

 After all, life’s too short not to eat oysters — especially when there’s music, beer, and a whole town cheering them on.
+When you attend one of these festivals, you not only partake in a feast but also become part of a community celebration.

 Comments